vhladiienko/awesome-game-production/readme.md

 Links to articles, hosted elsewhere.
 These may disappear or change location overtime, which is when you might want to ask [Wayback Machine](https://archive.org/web/) for help.

-- 🔥 [Breaking The Wheel](https://www.breakingthewheel.com/getting-started-breaking-wheel/) - Justin Fischer's absolutely awesome collection of best practices and tips to leading game production.
-Must read.
-- [User Story Mapping for Games - An Example](https://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) - If using Agile on your project, User Story Mapping can greatly help prioritize and plan releases.
-This article gives a _very brief_ explanation and provides and example.
-- [Designing a Production Process: Part 1](https://www.ryandarcey.com/making-moves/2016/6/30/designing-a-production-process-part-1) - Provides an introduction to designing a production process for game development studios, covering topics such as team structure, workflow, and asset management.
-- [Designing a Production Process: Part 2](https://www.ryandarcey.com/making-moves/2016/7/14/designing-a-production-process-part-2) - Delves deeper into the components of a production process, including milestone planning, risk management, and quality assurance.
-- [Designing a Production Process: Part 3](https://www.ryandarcey.com/making-moves/2016/8/4/designing-a-production-process-part-3) - Focuses on production methodologies, providing an overview of popular approaches such as Agile, Waterfall, and Scrum, and discussing the advantages and disadvantages of each.
-- [What Makes a Good Game Producer?
-Part 1](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-1) - Explores the qualities and skills that make for a successful game producer, including leadership, communication, and adaptability, with insights from experienced industry professionals.
-- [What Makes a Good Game Producer?
-Part 2](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-2) - Delves deeper into the role of a game producer, including project management, risk assessment, and team coordination, and provides tips for aspiring producers on how to develop their skills and excel in the role.
-- [Five tips on being a better producer](https://www.gamesindustry.biz/five-tips-on-being-a-better-producer) - The title might feel gimicky, but there are a few very important pieces of advice, which are worth considering.
+### Game Producer Role and Skills

 - 🎓 [What A Video Game Producer Actually Does](https://kotaku.com/what-a-video-game-producer-actually-does-1772519753) - A nice summary by Jason Schreier - the dude, who you should probably follow.
 - 🎓 [So, You Want To Be a Video Game Producer?](https://www.linkedin.com/pulse/so-you-want-video-game-producer-pauliina-tornqvist/) - The article explains what a video game producer does, their career path and title development, and the key skills required to become one.
 - 🎓 [So, You Want To Be a Video Game Producer?
 Part #2](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-2-pauliina-tornqvist/) - Focuses on the skillset of a video game producer, which includes project management methods and tools, communication and people skills, problem solving, technical skills, and a genuine interest in playing and knowing about video games.
 - 🎓 [So, You Want To Be a Video Game Producer?
 Part #3](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-3-pauliina-tornqvist/) - Provides five steps for landing a job as a video game producer, including identifying your realistic career level, optimizing your resume and cover letter, applying to multiple companies, preparing for interviews, and networking with recruiters.
+- [What Makes a Good Game Producer?
+Part 1](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-1) - Explores the qualities and skills that make for a successful game producer, including leadership, communication, and adaptability, with insights from experienced industry professionals.
+- [What Makes a Good Game Producer?
+Part 2](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-2) - Delves deeper into the role of a game producer, including project management, risk assessment, and team coordination, and provides tips for aspiring producers on how to develop their skills and excel in the role.
+- [Five tips on being a better producer](https://www.gamesindustry.biz/five-tips-on-being-a-better-producer) - The title might feel gimicky, but there are a few very important pieces of advice, which are worth considering.

+### Game Production Best Practices and Tips

+- 🔥 [Breaking The Wheel](https://www.breakingthewheel.com/getting-started-breaking-wheel/) - Justin Fischer's absolutely awesome collection of best practices and tips to leading game production.
+Must read.

+### Agile Project Management

+- [User Story Mapping for Games - An Example](https://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) - If using Agile on your project, User Story Mapping can greatly help prioritize and plan releases.
+This article gives a _very brief_ explanation and provides and example.
+- 🤯 [AgileEVM – Earned Value Management in Scrum Projects](https://www.projectmanagement.com/content/attachments/itstratpm_080812105311.pdf) - Thesis (theoretical) on the AgileEVM - adaptation of the classic <a name="agile-evm" href="#evm">EVM</a>, that uses Scrum's key values.
+- 🤯 [Measuring Integrated Progress on Agile Software Development Projects](https://www.methodsandtools.com/archive/archive.php?id=61) - A little bit more practical article on how to actually calculate AgileEVM.
 - 🎓 [Writing Good User Stories](https://www.easyagile.com/training/writing-good-user-stories.pdf) - A concise and easy to understand explanation of the user story and acceptance criteria concepts.
 Some theses might be arguable, but still worth bookmarking as a hands-on  (PDF).
 - [Basics of User Story Mapping](https://www.easyagile.com/training/introduction-to-user-story-mapping.pdf) - Same as above, a very concise and well explained user story mapping technique (PDF).
 - [Building an Agile User Story Map](https://www.easyagile.com/training/building-user-story-maps.pdf) - Hands-on guide to building a user story map (PDF).

-- 🤯 [AgileEVM – Earned Value Management in Scrum Projects](https://www.projectmanagement.com/content/attachments/itstratpm_080812105311.pdf) - Thesis (theoretical) on the AgileEVM - adaptation of the classic <a name="agile-evm" href="#evm">EVM</a>, that uses Scrum's key values.
-- 🤯 [Measuring Integrated Progress on Agile Software Development Projects](https://www.methodsandtools.com/archive/archive.php?id=61) - A little bit more practical article on how to actually calculate AgileEVM.
+### Designing a Production Process

+- [Designing a Production Process: Part 1](https://www.ryandarcey.com/making-moves/2016/6/30/designing-a-production-process-part-1) - Provides an introduction to designing a production process for game development studios, covering topics such as team structure, workflow, and asset management.
+- [Designing a Production Process: Part 2](https://www.ryandarcey.com/making-moves/2016/7/14/designing-a-production-process-part-2) - Delves deeper into the components of a production process, including milestone planning, risk management, and quality assurance.
+- [Designing a Production Process: Part 3](https://www.ryandarcey.com/making-moves/2016/8/4/designing-a-production-process-part-3) - Focuses on production methodologies, providing an overview of popular approaches such as Agile, Waterfall, and Scrum, and discussing the advantages and disadvantages of each.

+### Schedule Management

+- [Evidence-Based Scheduling](https://www.joelonsoftware.com/2007/10/26/evidence-based-scheduling/) - A system, that produces reliable shipping schedules, based on the past performance of the team.
+It uses Monte Carlo simulation to generate distributions of possible ship dates, and then combines them with the team's availability to give a reliable date range.
+- [When will the Agile Project be done?](https://failfastmoveon.blogspot.com/2019/07/when-will-agile-project-be-done.html) - How to make an educated forecast of the project's end date, based on the team's velocity.

 ### Post-mortems